Leewiz/chat-web-app/README.md

 ### tentative backlog
 - setup grpc with go
-- replace go client in `chat-app/` with react frontend (using grpc-web)
+- replace golang client in `chat-app/` js frontend (using grpc-web)